-3.132 Add the following Article 16:

-ARTICLE 16 PROJECT-SPECIFIC REQUIREMENTS AND INFORMATION

-16.1.
-Inspection Requirements: (Indicate the inspection services required by the Contract)
+ARTICL § 16.1 II E 16 PROJECT-SPECIFIC REQUIREMENTS AND INFORMATION INSPECTION REQUIREMENTS (Indicate the inspection services required by the Contract)

-3 Special Ir spections are e required and are not part of the Contract Sum. (see section (01400) --- ------------ --------------- ------------ ------------- ------------- --------------- ---------------- --------

-Building Inspections are required and are not part of the Contract Sum. (see section 01400)
+Special Inspections are required and are not part of the Contract Sum. (see section 01400) Building Inspections are required and are not part of the Contract Sum. (see section 01400)

-The inspections required for this Work are : (Indicate which services are required and the provider) Civil: Structural: Mechanical: Plumbing: Electrical: Gas: Other (list):
+The inspections required for this Work are:

-Remarks: All inspections provided by the Owner

-Building Inspections are required and are part of the Contract Sum.
+(Indicate which services are required and the provider)

+Civil: n/a

+Structural: n/a

+Mechanical: It/a

+Plumbing: n/a

+Electrical: n/a

+Gas: n/a

+Other (list): n/a

+Remarks:

-16.1.1 Contractor shall schedule and request inspections in an orderly and efficient manner and shall notify the Owner whenever the Contractor schedules an inspection in accordance with the requirements of Section 16.1.
+§ 16.1.1 Contractor shall schedule and request inspections in an orderly and efficient manner and shall notify the Owner whenever the Contractor schedules an inspection in accordance with the requirements of Section 16.1.
 Contractor shall be responsible for the cost of inspections scheduled and conducted without the Owner's knowledge and for any increase in the cost of inspections resulting from the inefficient scheduling of inspections.

-16.2 List Cash Allowances, if any.
-(Refer to attachments as needed If none, enter NONE)
+§ 16.2 List Cash Allowances, if any.
+(Refer to attachments as needed, or enter NONE).
+See Section 012100 Allowances.

-16.3.
-Requirements for Record Drawings, if any.
-(Refer to attachments as needed.
-If none, enter NONE) Refer to Section 017700 "Closeout Procedures"
+§ 16.3 Requirements for Record Drawings, if any.
+(Refer to attachments as needed, or enter NONE)